River Don Navigation: Conisbrough and Warmsworth area

-Sprotbrough Bridge

 Sprotbrough Bridge is actually two bridges that carry Mill Lane, the southern one crossing the weir stream and the northern one crossing the lock cut.
 Replacing a ferry crossing of the river, the first bridge and associated toll house were built in 1849 for Sir Joseph William Copley of Sprotbrough Hall.
 The designers of the southern bridge were Benjamin Brundell and William Arnold, and the present structure has three segmental arches on each side, which originally formed the approaches to a central arch.
 The arch was replaced by an above-deck truss in 1897.
 The ironwork was manufactured by Newton Chambers & Co.
 Ltd., who were based at Thorncliffe Ironworks in Sheffield, as recorded by plates attached to the bridge.
 The northern bridge was a single-arched masonry structure, which has been replaced by a plate girder bridge resting on the original piers.
 The toll house, consisting of a single storey with a half basement, made of dressed sandstone with an asphalt roof, still survives on the northern bank of the lock cut.
 Tolls collected here for passage over Sprotbrough Bridge were said to have been given by the Copley family to the Doncaster Dispensary.

-A1 Don Viaduct

 The A1 Don Viaduct carries the A1(M) motorway over the river; it was opened by Ernest Marples, the Minister of Transport, on 31 July 1961.
 It consists of two separate structures, one for each carriageway, each having seven spans.
 The longest span, formed from two 40 ft cantilevers and a suspended central span of 100 ft, carries the motorway over the river at a height of 70 ft.
 The total length of the structure is 760 ft, and it has a slight horizontal and vertical curve at its southern end.
 Five riveted steel girders and a 9 in composite concrete deck support each carriageway.
 The bridge was one of the first to use rubber bearings, and the first to use bitumen membranes lined with copper to make the decks waterproof.
 The design includes jacking points to compensate for mining subsidence.